Farcrada/DiscordPlugins/README.md

 # Installation
 Download the `.plugin.js` file and put it inside your plugins folder

+## OldColours.css
+This file is to revert to the old colours Discord replaced in the new update.
+Instead of installing some random theme that is basically just CSS and a link to some website, this bit of CSS you can simply paste in the `Custom CSS` page on your BD settings.
+Make sure to restart Discord after saving.

 ## Plugins folder
 - Press the cogwheel (bottom left) next to the microphone and headphone-icon;
 - Go to `Plugins` at the bottom right;